Governable systems

 Sovereign AI, AI infrastructure, life sciences, and Asia-Pacific advisor

 Damien is a Stanford graduate and co-founder of Revelis Bio, a Stanford AI-for-drug-discovery and genomics spin-off with exit experience.
-He is a GP advisor with MirAI Venture Funds at Whiz Partners, a Japan-linked investment group founded by Japanese industry leaders with approximately $900M AUM, investing at the intersection of AI infrastructure and life sciences.
-His background includes UCSF startup advisory, Wedu board service, former Mastercard VP work on AI investment and product strategy, Omidyar Network venture impact investing, Aureos Capital / Abraaj private equity, Asia Fund growth, healthcare exits, EDBI biotech-hub advisory in Singapore, lived and worked experience across the United States, United Kingdom, France, Switzerland, Japan, Singapore, Thailand, Indonesia, and Dubai, and connections to Mila and the Vector Institute.
+He is a GP advisor with MirAI Venture Funds at Whiz Partners, a Japan-linked investment group founded by Japanese industry leaders with approximately $900M AUM and focused on AI infrastructure and life sciences.
+He has advised UCSF startups, served on the Wedu board, led AI investment and product strategy work at Mastercard, worked in venture impact investing at Omidyar Network, held private-equity roles at Aureos Capital / Abraaj, supported Asia Fund growth and healthcare exits, advised EDBI on biotech-hub development in Singapore, and built international networks across North America, Europe, Asia, and the Middle East, including connections to Mila and the Vector Institute.